Guest Post: Three great tips to learn Mandarin Chinese effectively

 From the various interviews we have undertaken, we've found several great tips to make the most out of these experiences, and they may be especially helpful if you have never been to China:

-(1) Live in a second tier cityActually, living in a second tier city is becoming more and more favoured by many students of Chinese.
+(1) Live in a second-tier cityActually, living in a second-tier city is becoming more and more favored by many students of Chinese.

 After speaking with several foreigners currently living in Chengdu, they advised that there was more chance to practice speaking Chinese with locals as compared to living in a big city, mainly as English is not widespread in Chengdu—plus, the cost of living is much cheaper!